Conditions

 EmpGender="Female" && EmpMaritalStatus="Married"

-Where && is an operator that means AND: both conditions must be true for the condition to be met.
-In this example, the "What is your maiden name?" question is only shown if both conditions are true.
+Where && is an operator that means AND: both conditions must be true to meet the condition.
+In this example, the "What is your maiden name?" question only shows if both conditions are true.

 See Supported operators and functions for more information about how to create complex conditions.